aleksandr-m/gitflow-maven-plugin/README.md

 You can also specify the optional parameter `additionalMergeOptions` for goals with merge-operations.
 It takes an arbitrary string, that will be appended to the merge-command.
 This is useful when in need for advanced options like `-Xtheirs`.

+For the `gitflow:hotfix-finish` and `gitflow:release-finish` goals it is also possible to specify different merge-options for merging into master and development-branch:
+`productionBranchMergeOptions` and `devBranchMergeOptions`.

 ### Running custom Maven goals

 The `preReleaseGoals` parameter can be used in `gitflow:release-finish` and `gitflow:release` goals to run defined Maven goals before the release.